danlaudk/HaskellWorkshop/slides/slidesEnglish.md

     * Some handy libraries and tools

-# Lets get started!

-# Problem definition
+# Problem definition for the rest of the workshop

 Given a web site, we want to scrape it and find important web pages.